MBA vs CFA. Curious about the comparison? You’re not alone.

 Nonetheless, the surveys above seem to be close enough for us to ballpark an expected income at top-tier schools.
 That brings me to my next point.
 When it comes to MBAs, brand matters!

-The difference between the mid-career pay of the highest paid school (Harvard) and 50th highest paid school (tied between OSU and U Pitt) according to that same Payscale.com survey is almost $70,000 a year!
+The difference between the mid-career pay of the highest paid school (Harvard) and 50th highest paid school (tied between OSU and U Pitt) according to a Payscale.com survey is almost $70,000 a year!

 After 14 years that’s almost a $1 million earnings differential!